rdyz6/cs4330_finalproject/Java/Language Purpose.md

 # Java's language purpose
-Java is a general-purpose computer-programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.The original and reference implementation Java compilers, virtual machines, and class libraries were originally released by Sun under proprietary licenses.
-As of May 2007, in compliance with the specifications of the Java Community Process, Sun relicensed most of its Java technologies under the GNU General Public License.
-Others have also developed alternative implementations of these Sun technologies, such as the GNU Compiler for Java (bytecode compiler), GNU Classpath (standard libraries), and IcedTea-Web (browser plugin for applets)
+* Java is a general-purpose computer-programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.
+* Java was originally designed for interactive television, but it was too advanced for the digital cable television industry at the time.
+- There were five primary goals in the creation of the Java language:[17]
+  - It must be "simple, object-oriented, and familiar".
+  - It must be "robust and secure".
+  - It must be "architecture-neutral and portable".
+  - It must execute with "high performance".
+  - It must be "interpreted, threaded, and dynamic"